The question of what pixel dimensions do photos need to be on the Web? often leads to confusion. It used to confuse me.

 All Screens have a pixel grid.
 It helps to visualise this grid when thinking about PPI and screens.

 One pixel of an image sits on the one-pixel cell of the screen pixel grid.

 As you change the screen resolution on a Desktop or laptop computer you are increasing or decreasing the number of pixels in one linear inch of screen.

 On screens, a raster image like a JPG, PNG, or GIF file have fixed pixel dimensions.

-As you increase the screen resolution a raster image of a given size will get smaller on screen.
+As you increase the screen resolution a raster image of a given size will appear to get smaller on a screen.
 You are effectively making the size of cells (pixels) smaller.
 Which in turn will make the image look smaller on screen.

-As you decrease the screen resolution a raster image of a given size will get larger on-screen.
+As you decrease the screen resolution a raster image of a given size will appear to get larger on a screen.
 You are effectively making the size of cells (pixels) larger.
 Which in turn will make the image look larger on screen.